Skip to main content

 Rabies is a very serious zoonotic (from animals) disease caused by a rabies virus.
 It is transmitted through saliva (spit), usually by the bite of a mammal.
 This virus infects the brain and nervous system of mammals.
 If not treated in time, a rabies infection is almost always fatal.

 Most humans get infected with rabies after being bitten by an infected mammal.
 Any mammal can be infected by the virus.
-In British Columbia, bats are currently the only known reservior.
+In British Columbia, bats are currently the only known reservoir.
 However there have been several reports in BC of rabies in skunks due to spillover of the virus from bats.

 To learn more about transmission and prevention, see: